17 Websites That Make Learning Portuguese a Walk in the Park

 As she astutely puts it, you just have to trust her and think of her “as your mechanic, you don’t need to know how the engine is built to be able to drive, but when you get stuck, I’ll be there to help”

 The price for kicking it with Carla is $38.18/session (converted from British £, hence the oddly specific number) and it goes down as the number of sessions acquired goes up.
-Have your pick anywhere from the Silver (3 sessions) to the Platinum bundle (10 sessions) or try out her free lessons in the form of podcasts with exercises to get a feel for her style.
+Have your pick anywhere from the Silver (3 sessions) to the Platinum bundle (10 sessions) or try out her free lessons (podcasts, video lessons, audio quizzes) to get a feel for her style.

 But back to the matter at hand.
 As you may have guessed from the name, Speak Like A Brazilian may be of more use to you in the land of caipirinha (Brazil) than in the land of fado (Portugal) but sometimes the calão crosses over and surely any Lusophone can deduce the meaning of the expressions.
 If not, all the better—it just means you get to wow them with your extra knowledge when you explain what you meant!